+STOP-UNLOAD

-AIR RIFLE/AIR PISTOL STAGES ON PAPER TARGETS COMMANDS INSTRUCTIONS STOP-UNLOAD IS THE LINE CLEAR?
-THE LINE IS CLEARGO FORWARD AND CHANGE TARGETS When the STOP-UNLOAD command is given, all competitors must insert safety flags and bench their rifles/pistols.
-Range Officers must signal YES or NO to indicate that all air guns are grounded with safety flags inserted.
+IS THE LINE CLEAR?

+When the STOP-UNLOAD command is given, all competitors must insert safety flags and bench their rifles/pistols.

+THE LINE IS CLEAR...GO FORWARD AND CHANGE TARGETS Range Officers must signal YES or NO to indicate that all air guns are grounded with safety flags inserted.
+Competitors may go downrange to

 Competitors may go downrange to change targets.
 No one may handle air guns while personnel are downrange.

-After all targets are changed and all p ersonnel are back from downrange: TAKE YOUR POSITIONS, YOUR PREPARATION AND SIGHTING TIME FOR THE NEXT STAGE WILL BEGIN IN TWO MINUTES This initiates the competitors' second Pre-Preparation Time.
+After all targets are changed and all personnel are back from downrange:

+TAKE YOUR POSITIONS, YOUR PREPARATION AND SIGHTING TIME FOR THE NEXT STAGE WILL BEGIN IN TWO MINUTES

+This initiates the competitors' second Pre-Preparation Time.
 After being authorized to handle their air guns, competitors may set up their equipment, take their positions and do holding and aiming exercises.
-Safety flags may not be removed. above and continue to follow the sc TION AND SIGHTING TIMESTART ript to complete the second 20-shot be repeated for a third 20-shot stage Or After a 60-shot match is comple downrange: ted and all personnel are back from THE LINE IS CLEAR, RELAY (number) REMOVE YOUR EQUIPMENT FROM THE FIRING LINE Cleared air guns should be removed from the firing line.
-IF YOU WISH TO CASE YOUR AIR GUNS BEFORE REMOVING THEM FROM THE FIRING LINE.
-YOU If a competitor closes their air gun action and discharges air, they must case their air gun before removing it from the line.
-Uncased air guns may
+Safety flags may not be removed.

+Return to the command PREPARATION AND SIGHTING TIME...START above and continue to follow the script to complete the second 20-shot stage.
+This same procedure shall be repeated for a third 20-shot stage to complete the 60-shot event.

+Or After a 60-shot match is completed and all personnel are back from downrange:

+THE LINE IS CLEAR, RELAY (number) REMOVE YOUR EQUIPMENT FROM THE FIRING LINE

+Cleared air guns should be removed from the firing line.

+IF YOU WISH TO CASE YOUR AIR GUNS BEFORE REMOVING THEM FROM THE FIRING LINE, YOU If a competitor closes their air gun action and discharges air, they must case their air gun before removing it from the line.
-FROM THE FIRING LINE, YOU from the line.
 Uncased air guns may